 Lasagne is versatile, easy to make, and can be bulked up to feed a crowd.
 Served with a large, mixed salad, lasagne is an attractive and balanced meal.

-For many years lasagne was a Saturday night favorite in our home when children and friends needed some solid food after a busy day of sport and other fun Saturday activities.
+At one stage lasagne was a Saturday night favorite in our home when children and friends needed some solid food after a busy day of sport and other fun Saturday activities.
 After many years I have now, via the grapevine, been asked to please write down this lasagne recipe!

 The crowds have dwindled but lasagne is still worth making – left-overs can be portioned and frozen for easy meals.